- This post contains affiliate links. Read more here.

-While high-quality can be a shorthand for natural and organic, it can also be a shorthand for “expensive.”
+While high-quality can be a shorthand for natural and organic dog food, it can also be a shorthand for “expensive.”
 Don’t worry!
 As it turns out, it’s possible to feed your pet high-quality, natural dog food—even organic dog food—on a budget.

 Before we get to the list of affordable natural dog food brands, let’s talk about what “natural” means.
 The Association of American Feed Control Officials (AAFCO) defines natural as “a feed or feed ingredient derived solely from plant, animal, or mined sources…not having been produced by or subject to a chemically synthetic process and not containing any additives or processing aids that are chemically synthetic.”

-The term “organic,” however, is backed by industry certification.
-The Association of American of Feed Control Officials (AAFCO) explains that to be labeled “organic,” animal foods must meet the U.S. Department of Agriculture’s production and handling standards for organic foods for people.
+The term “organic,” however, requires industry certification.
+AAFCO explains that to be labeled “organic,” animal foods must meet the U.S. Department of Agriculture’s production and handling standards for organic foods for people.
 This article from The Bark explains that plant ingredients in pet foods must be grown without pesticides, artificial fertilizers, genetic modification, irradiation, or sewage sludge.
 Animal ingredients in organic dog food, including meat and eggs, must come from animals raised on organic feed, given access to the outdoors, and not treated with antibiotics or hormones.

-Because the organic certification process is complex and organic ingredients are expensive, organic dog foods, or foods made with mainly organic ingredients, usually cost more than foods that haven’t earned the “organic” label.
+Because the organic certification process is complex and organic ingredients are expensive, organic dog foods, or foods made with mainly organic ingredients, usually cost more than traditional foods.
 But there are some affordable options.

 When searching for the right food for your dog, consider your priorities.
-Pet owners concerned about the environmental impact of their purchases are often interested in foods made with organic ingredients.
+Pet owners who care about the environmental impact of their purchases often prefer foods featuring organic ingredients, for instance.

-On the other hand, if your primary concern is your dog’s health, you may be looking for a food labeled natural because it’s likely to have few or no preservatives.
+On the other hand, if your primary concern is your dog’s health, you may be looking for a natural dog food because it contains few or no preservatives.
 You may also be searching for dog food made with only high-quality, single-source proteins.
 Whatever your top priority, look past the labels and manufacturer claims and check out the ingredients.

 For this article, we define “natural dog food” as preservative-free and made from high-quality ingredients.
 We checked with top veterinarian Dr. Richter for his take on what defines quality dog food.
-He recommends looking for named ingredients (“chicken” vs. “meat,” for example).
-You want to see fruits, vegetables, and animal protein.
+He recommends looking for named ingredients—”chicken” vs. “meat,” for example.
+You want to see fruits, vegetables, and animal protein on the list of ingredients.
 He notes that when it comes to food allergies in dogs, it’s usually the protein that’s the culprit—so if your dog doesn’t do well on a beef-based food, they may be fine on fish.

 Concerns About Grain-Free and “Exotic” Dog Foods